MileHacker Logo

 Essential Apps

-• Google Maps for navigation, public transport routes, and attractions.
+• Google Maps for navigation, public transport routes, and points of interest.

 • Google Translate/DeepL for language translation; download offline Spanish packs.